JosepBergay/standard-version-updater-xml/README.md

 ## Notes
 * You can use any file parseable by [xmlbuilder2](https://github.com/oozcitak/xmlbuilder2), even ``.csproj`` files!
 * Empty lines will be removed when writing version.
 * An xml declaration will be added on top the file if it's not already present.
+To avoid this, pass ``headless: true`` to xmlUpdater, see example above.